 I also see patients who require complex benign gynecologic procedures.
 In addition to surgical management, our Program provides chemotherapy and adjuvant therapy when required and I actively work with our patients to ensure they have access to the latest treatment options including clinical trials.

 Prior to coming to Rutgers Cancer Institute, I practiced at Beth Israel Medical Center in NYC following a three year developmental therapeutics research fellowship at Memorial Sloan Kettering Cancer Center and a three year clinical gynecologic oncology fellowship at Yale New Haven Hospital.
 Throughout my training and career, I have performed clinical and basic science research.
 I have authored or co-authored articles in peer review journals and presented at national meetings.
 My professional memberships include the American College of Obstetricians and Gynecologists, the American Society of Clinical Oncology and the Society of Gynecologic Oncologists.

 Rutgers Cancer Institute is a unique institution that provides world-class care in the heart of New Jersey.
 As large as the center is, there is a truly collaborative multi-disciplinary team of surgeons, oncologists, radiation oncologists, geneticists, nurses and researchers that I am honored to work with.
 I am proud to be able to provide this quality of care to my patients who constantly continue to inspire me.

-Dr. Leiser sees patients at both Rutgers Cancer Institute and Saint Peter's University Hospital.
+Dr. Leiser sees patients at both Rutgers Cancer Institute and Saint Peter's University Hospital in New Brunswick.

 Ovarian cancer, endometrial cancer, cervical cancer, gynecologic cancers, vulvar cancer, HIPEC (heated intraperitoneal chemotherapy), robotic and non-invasive surgery for complicated cancers, and clinical trials.